A locking-free isogeometric thin shell formulation based on higher order accurate diagonalized strain projection via approximate dual splines: Numerical examples

 \subsubsection{Scordelis-Lo roof}

-The first example consists of the Scordelis-Lo roof subjected to its self-weight of 90.0 per unit area, illustrated in Fig.~\ref{fig:roof_geometry}.
+The first example consists of the Scordelis-Lo roof subjected to its self-weight of 90.0 per unit area, illustrated in Figure \ref{fig:roof_geometry}.
 For discretization, we exploit the symmetry and model only a quarter of the structure marked in blue.
-Figure~\ref{fig:roof_geometry} also illustrates the deformed configuration and the stress resultant $m^{11}$, computed with our formulation and quadratic splines on a $16 \times 16$ mesh.
+We note that all our statements on element numbers and mesh sizes refer to the quarter problem, although we plot solution fields for the complete structure for better visibility.
+Figure~\ref{fig:roof_geometry} also illustrates the total displacement field, computed with our formulation and cubic splines on a $16 \times 16$ mesh.
+In Figures \ref{fig:shell_stress_slenderness_roof1} and \ref{fig:shell_stress_slenderness_roof2}, we plot one membrane stress resultant and one bending moment for slenderness ratio $R/t=100$, obtained with quadratic and cubic basis functions, respectively.
+We observe that the stress resultant fields are free of oscillations that typically indicate locking-prone behavior, thereby confirming that our approach is indeed locking-free.
+Readers interested in plots for the slenderness ratio $R/t=1,000$ are referred to Figure \ref{Scord1} and \ref{Scord2} in Appendix \ref{sec:addshells}.

-In Fig.~\ref{fig:shell_tip_roof}, we plot the convergence of the normalized displacement at the midpoint of the free edge, for which a reference solution exists, see e.g.\ \cite{belytschko_locking_1985,Kiendl_shell_2009}.
+In Figure \ref{fig:shell_tip_roof}, we plot the convergence of the normalized displacement at the midpoint of the free edge, for which a reference solution exists, see e.g.\ \cite{belytschko_locking_1985,Kiendl_shell_2009}, for slenderness ratios $R/t = 100$ and $1,000$.
 We observe that the standard Galerkin formulation (black) leads to inaccurate results on coarse meshes, likely a result of membrane locking.
 This effect is reduced when we increase the polynomial degree of the basis functions from quadratics to cubics.
 We also see that the Galerkin mixed formulation with row-sum lumping of the strain projection matrix (green) leads to significant errors that do not vanish with increasing polynomial degrees.
 Consistent with the observations for the beam example, we see that our strain projection approach (blue) leads to results that are very close to the ones of the consistent Galerkin mixed formulation (red).